rqtl/qtl2data/DOex/ReadMe.md

 Further, there's a table of SNPs for a 2 Mbp region on chromosome 2:

 - [`c2_snpinfo.rds`](c2_snpinfo.rds) - A data frame with SNP genotypes
-  for the 8 Collaborative Cross founder strains in a small region on mouse chromosome 2.
+  for the 8 Collaborative Cross founder strains.

 ### File format